16 - 21 June 2024

 Abstract

 Photonic platforms and technologies can facilitate the miniaturization of astronomical instruments for high-resolution cross-correlation spectroscopy.
-Cascaded fibre Bragg grating (FBG) arrays, inscribed into optical fibres using direct femtosecond laser writing, form a target-tailored instrument spectrum.
-Flexible modulation of spectral features is achievable during instrument operation via strain tuning of the FBG arrays.
-We present a prototype astrophotonic fibre instrument based on this concept for cross-correlation spectroscopy.
-Experimental laboratory results of spectral modulation and cross-correlation analysis are presented for infrared molecular gas absorption.
+Fibre Brag grating (FBG) arrays, inscribed into optical fibres using direct femtosecond laser writing, form a target-tailored instrument spectrum.
+Flexible modulation of spectral features is provided during instrument operation through strain tuning of the FBG arrays.
+This paper presents a prototype of an astrophotonic fibre instrument demonstrating cross-correlation spectroscopy for molecular gas absorption in the infrared spectrum.
+Experimental laboratory results of spectral modulation and cross-correlation analysis are shown to compare well with theoretical models for CO2 gas.
 Additionally, efforts toward the on-sky integration of the instrument on a 1-meter-class telescope are demonstrated for targeted near-infrared spectral features.

 Presenter